Super Mario Bros. X

 - See how many elements are placed in the level, like power-ups, items, etc.

-The "Blocks Sorted" button in the Debugger box of SMBX can be used if you want to make mess up NPC collisions, so that they fall through blocks.
+The "Blocks Sorted" button in the Debugger box of SMBX can be used if you want to make mess up NPC collisions so that they fall through blocks.
 The button will be activated when you place some blocks in the level.

-"Block sorting" means the internal sorting of list which has all placed blocks in the current level.
+"Block sorting" means the internal sorting of the list which has all placed blocks in the current level.
 All blocks should be sorted with X and Y coordinates.
-SMBX is using this internal collision detection algorithm with NPCs, which are trying to find a nearest block to check collisions with it.
+SMBX is using this internal collision detection algorithm with NPCs, which are trying to find the nearest block to check collisions with it.
 If the block array won't be sorted, NPCs will fall down or walk through some blocks.
 But the player will collide with those blocks, so he won't fall through them.

 If you want to make this effect in your level, follow these steps: